What Drives the Cost of Crop Insurance in NZ?

 Yes.
 NZ crop insurance premiums have trended upward in recent seasons, driven by:

 Typical premium increases in the 2024–2026 period have ranged from 10–30% depending on crop type and region.
-Growers in areas impacted by Cyclone Gabrielle have seen more significant adjustments.

 How to Reduce Your Crop Insurance Premium

-3. Choose a higher excess: Accepting a higher deductible on small claims reduces your premium while maintaining protection against catastrophic loss.
+3. Choose a higher excess: Accepting a higher deductible on small claims reduces your premium while maintaining protection against catastrophic loss

 Getting a Personalised Quote

 The only way to know what you will actually pay is to request quotes.
-Our specialist brokers will approach FMG, Gallagher, Aon, Farmcover, and other relevant markets on your behalf and present you with a comparison.
-The service is completely free to NZ growers.
+Our specialist brokers will approach FMG, Gallagher, Aon, Farmcover, Howden, and other relevant markets on your behalf and present a comparison.
+The service is completely free to NZ growers β€” contact us to get started.